da-poodle/fld/README.md

 FLD
 ===

-A library for accessing and updating term arguments in Prolog.
+A library for accessing and updating term arguments in Prolog in a position independent way.

 Installation
 ============